 How to apply

 Applications are accepted through UCAS.
-Applications received before the UCAS closing date in January are prioritised however we continue to accept late applications for the remaining places.
+Applications received before the UCAS closing date in January are prioritised, however we continue to accept late applications for any remaining places.

 Find out more about the selection process.